P2P RateSetter rebrands to Plenti – what’s changed for customers?

 RateSetter customers logging into their accounts may notice a new portal starting today.
-Popular P2P lender Ratesetter has today rebranded to "Plenti" in Australia, distinguishing itself from its UK arm which remains under the original name and banner.
+P2P lender Ratesetter has today rebranded to "Plenti" in Australia, distinguishing itself from its UK arm which remains under the original name and banner.

 The idea is that both lenders and investors have the opportunity to get better rates than they'd normally get from the banks – usually with some additional risk.

 RateSetter's update here comes as British firm Metro Bank announced its acquisition of RateSetter in the United Kingdom for £2.5 million last week.
 It also follows reports earlier this year that the P2P was looking at options to list on the Australian Securities Exchange (ASX).

 Neither the rebranding nor Metro Bank's UK ownership should impact customers in Australia directly.
 Plenti told Finder that it runs as a separate autonomous business to RateSetter UK and there is little connection between the two.

 However, there are a few key product updates that have been unrolled in recent weeks that will affect investors.

 On Monday, Plenti released a set of new maximum rates for its investment funds.
 The numbers, which are marginally lower than July's rate update, are as follows:

 - 3 Year Income: 5.4% p.a.